Cir0X/PiCamBot/README.md

 # Pi Camera Telegram Bot

-Just a simple Telegram Bot, which takes pictures with the [Camera Module](https://www.raspberrypi.org/products/camera-module-v2/) and sends them to you
+Just a simple Telegram Bot, which takes pictures with the [Camera Module V2](https://www.raspberrypi.org/products/camera-module-v2/) and sends them to you

 ## How to start